 - IE198 On 1 January 20X9, an entity enters into a cancellable contract to transfer a product to a customer on 31 March 20X9.
 The contract requires the customer to pay consideration of CU1,000 in advance on 31 January 20X9.
 The customer pays the consideration on 1 March 20X9.
 The entity transfers the product on 31 March 20X9.
-The following journal entries illustrate how the entity accounts for the contract: - (a) The entity receives cash of CU1,000 on 1 March 20X9 (cash is received in advance of performance):
+The following journal entries illustrate how the entity accounts for the contract: - The entity receives cash of CU1,000 on 1 March 20X9 (cash is received in advance (a) of performance):

-Cash CU1.000
+Cash CU1,000

+Contract liability CU1,000

-(b) The entity satisfies the performance obligation on 31 March 20X9:
+(b) The entity satisfies the performance e obligation on 31 March 20X9:

+Contract liability CU1,000

 Revenue CU1,000

-Case B-Non-cancellable contract
+Case E -Non-cancellable contract

-- IE199 The same facts as in Case A apply to Case B except that the contract is non-cancellable.
-The following journal entries illustrate how the entity accounts for the contract: - (a) The amount of consideration is due on 31 January 20X9 (which is when the entity recognises a receivable because it has an unconditional right to consideration):
+The same facts as in Case A apply to Case B except that the contract is non-cancellable.
+The following journal entries illustrate how the entity accounts for the contract:

+The amount of consideration is due on 31 January 20X9 (which is when the entity (a) recognises a receivable because it has an unconditional right to consideration):

 Receivable CU1,000

+Contract liability CU1,000

-(b) The entity receives the cash on 1 March 20X9:
+The entity receives the c cash on 1 March 20X9:

 Cash CU1,000